 13th Floor Homes is one of South Florida’s largest homegrown development and homebuilding companies.
 We focus on South Florida not only because it is our home base, but because we believe in its future as one of the most desirable places to live in the country.
 We are dedicated to adding value in this community through the successful repurposing and repositioning of infill properties throughout the area.

 No. The golf course is currently owned by a company affiliated with Clublink, a Canadian golf course owner-operator.
-Clublink is a sister company to Morguard, a large apartment, retail, and office real estate owner in Canada and the US.
+Clublink is a sister company to Morguard, one of Canada’s largest commercial real estate companies.

-No. Unlike other companies, 13th Floor Homes wants to seek public input first before going through the permitting process.
-This will hopefully allow us to create a plan that best meets the needs of the community and obtain a consensus, prior to approaching government for the requisite permits and approvals.
+No. Unlike other companies, 13th Floor Homes wants to seek public input first before going through the permitting and approval process.
+This will allow us to factor in the needs and wants of the community prior to approaching government for the requisite permits and approvals.

-As the Woodlands community and surrounding neighborhoods mature, it has become evident that there are a number current and near-term concerns that need to be addressed.
-We are confident that most of these issues can be addressed through a thoughtfully planned redevelopment of the golf course, which factors in community input.
-Additionally, we believe that, given significant headwinds in the golf industry (as evidenced by frequent course closures throughout Florida), that it is only a matter of time before the golf course will have to close due to financial pressures affecting all golf course owners.
-Redeveloping now allows the Woodlands to preserve its original character while improving home values and protecting against future decline.
+As the Woodlands community and surrounding neighborhoods mature, it has become evident that there are a number of current and near-term concerns that need to be addressed.
+We are confident that most of these issues can be addressed through a thoughtfully planned, partial redevelopment of the golf course that factors in community input.
+Additionally, we believe that, given the significant headwinds in the golf industry (as evidenced by frequent course closures throughout Florida), that it is only a matter of time before the golf course will have to close due to financial pressures affecting all golf course owners.
+Redeveloping now allows the Woodlands to preserve much of its original character while improving home values and protecting against future decline.

 Our current plan utilizes the financial resources provided by new housing to make the following community investments:

--Over 120 acres of preserved GREEN space with dedicated parks and gathering areas;
+- Over 175 acres of permanently preserved open space with dedicated parks, gardens, and gathering areas.

--APPRECIATING home values to end the stagnation present in the Woodlands today.
+- Appreciating home values and an end to stagnating values present in the Woodlands today.

-Once a premier and high-end community, the Woodlands is now lagging well behind the rest of South Florida, with the average price of home in the Woodlands (~$325k) below the averages for both Broward County and South Florida.
-Research shows and proves out the new improvements suggested by our Vision Plan will support increased values throughout the Woodlands and help restore its position as a premier community.
+Once a premier and high-end community, the Woodlands is now lagging well behind the rest of South Florida with the average price of home in the woodlands (~$325k) below the averages for both Broward County and South Florida.
+Research shows and proves out the new improvements suggested by our Vision Plan will improve values throughout the woodlands and help to restore its position as a premier community.

-Our plan leaves over 120 acres of green space within the community.
-This is roughly the size and scale of a large golf course.
-In addition, our plan has no ‘back-to-back’ lots, meaning that none of the new home lots will abut an existing home lot.
+Our plan leaves over 175 acres of open space within the community.
+In addition, our plan has no ‘back-to-back’ lots where new home lots will abut existing home lot.
 All homes will be separated by lakes or landscape buffers to preserve green space and minimize view impacts.

-While we can’t be certain as to the exact pricing at the launch, we believe that if the contemplated program were offered to the market today, home pricing would start in the high 300’s (above average in Woodlands) and continue into the 600’s.
-As the community takes shape with the new improvements suggested by this plan, we are optimistic that this pricing will continue to grow and appreciate to further establish the Woodlands as the exclusive community it once was.
+While we can’t be certain as to the exact pricing at the launch, we believe that if the contemplated program were offered to the market today that the Modern series would start in the high $300’s and extend into the $400’s, the Encore series would start in the $400’s and extend to the $600’s, and the Reserve series would start in the $500’s and extend much higher with the options and upgrades included as part of this collection.
+As the community takes shape with the new improvements suggested by this plan, we are optimistic that this pricing will continue to grow and reestablish the Woodlands as the exclusive community it has historically been known as.

 13th Floor will bear the burden of all improvement costs, which we estimate at over $15 million.
-Our plan is to have the ongoing maintenance costs of the new improvements supported by a combination of a CDD (Community Development District) tied solely to the new “Section 9” community or the HOA for Section.
-The only exception would be the new clubhouse, for which we believe should have a nominal monthly usage fee (eg, fitness center, pool, spa, etc.) to maintain efficient operations.
+Our plan is to have the ongoing maintenance costs of the new improvements supported solely by the new homes in the proposed “Section 9”. t The only exception would be the new clubhouse, for which we believe should have a nominal monthly fee to utilize the facilities (eg, fitness center, pool, spa, etc.) to maintain efficient operations.

 Yes, John Burns Real Estate Consulting (JBRE) consulting was commissioned to study the impact of golf courseconversions on neighboring property values.